-We have audited the financial statements of Priestholm Midco Ltd ('the parent company') and its subsidiaries (the 'group') for the year ended 30 September 2023 which comprise the Consolidated Statement of Profit or Loss and Other Comprehensive Income, the Consolidated and the Parent Company Statement of Financial Position, the Consolidated and the Parent Company Statement of Changes in Equity, the Consolidated Statement of Cash Flows and the related notes 1 to 37, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK adopted international accounting standards.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Priestholm TopCo Limited (the "company") and its subsidiaries (the "group") for the year ended 30 September 2023 which comprise the Consolidated Statement of Profit or loss and Other Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flows and the related notes 1 to 37, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards as adopted by the European Union.

-In our opinion:
+In our opinion, the financial statements:

-- the financial statements give a true and fair view of the group's and of the parent company's affairs as at 30 September 2023 and of the group's loss for the year then ended; - the group financial statements have been properly prepared in accordance with UK adopted international accounting standards; - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's affairs as at 30 September 2023 and of its loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; and - have been properly prepared in accordance with the requirements of the Companies (Jersey) Law 1991.